Are Your Wisdom Teeth Causing You Pain And Discomfort?

 It is important that you discuss the wisdom tooth removal procedure, risks, possible complications and outcomes with the dentist.
 Depending on the size, shape and position of your wisdom tooth, removal can range from being a simple extraction to a more complex process.
 In the case of a simple extraction, you can generally expect little swelling, bruising and bleeding.

-For most patients, we are local and convenient which makes it easy to get home, and attending review appointments.
+For most patients, we are local and convenient which makes it easy to get home and to attend review appointments.